Oh, you’re a CEO? Who’s your coach?

 And how can they when they’re an outside entity?
 Not even a real part of your organization, but a virtual stranger that’s just offering you canned action steps based on your self-identified issues?

-That leads to a feeling of frustration, like you’re just spinning your wheels, getting no actual results, or worse, like you are a failure as a leader.
+That leads to a feeling of frustration like you’re just spinning your wheels, getting no actual results, or worse like you are a failure as a leader.
 Unlike sports coaches, many business coaches don’t take the time to understand you and your team.
 Frequently, they get feedback from you directly and do not see you in action every day to observe your strengths and weaknesses.
 They’re not there with you when you’re tackling the many challenging situations you face to point out something you did that was leaning into your strengths or challenge you on how you could have handled a situation better.
-Rather they rely on you to share candidly in an unbiased way how you feel you did.
+Rather they rely on you to share candidly in an unbiased way (which is darn near impossible) how you feel you did.
 While that does have value, it is not all-encompassing.

-We understand that feeling of having business coaching be a waste of time; we’ve been there ourselves.
-And let’s face it, as a leader of your company, you don’t have a lot of time to just toss out the window.
-Not to mention the financial investment that business coaching requires.
+We understand that the feeling of having business coaching is a waste of time; we’ve been there ourselves.
+And let’s face it, as a leader of your company; you don’t have a lot of time to just toss out the window, not to mention the financial investment that business coaching requires.

 Still, the question remains, as an executive in your organization, where do you get your growth and motivation from?
 Who fills up your cup regularly so that you can learn and grow and improve?
 If it’s not from a business or executive coach, then who or what is it from?

-Many business coaches are similar to fad diets.
+Many of the new coaching approaches are similar to fad diets.
 They promise huge results with minimal effort.
 What’s missing?
 Sustainable results.
 You never really get guidance on putting in the work for an extended amount of time or making significant changes in your leadership style.
 And a lot like fad diets, it’s always too good to be true.
 You can’t have someone do your push-ups for you and get great results (or any results, really).
 Without concrete tactics and someone to hold you accountable firsthand, you won’t grow or change.
 You’ll always be stuck in your stuff, the proverbial limbo.

-It also focuses on the team as a whole.
-Unlike most other business coaching strategies, which focus solely on the heads of the organization.
-A good coach watches and observes all the players and figures out who the superstars are, who the support players are, and who the dead weight is.
+It also focuses on the team as a whole, unlike most other business coaching strategies, which focus solely on the heads of the organization.
+A good coach watches and observes all the players and figures out who the superstars are, who the support players are, and who may need a change of scenery.
 They can then play to those strengths and positions to maximize team efficiency.

 This fresh take on business coaching and strategy is why we offer to come to you, in-person.
 We will come to your HQ and see what your team really looks like.
-We’ll thoroughly examine each aspect of your business and we will tell you the truth as we see it, even if it means that you might be the dead weight (scary, we know, but it happens).
+We’ll thoroughly examine each aspect of your business, and we will tell you the truth as we see it, even if it means that you might be the one who needs the change of scenery (scary, we know, but it happens).